-Our construction is similar in spirit to the recent work by Bruned and Manchon \cite{BrunedManchon}, who construct Hopf algebras starting from a (multi) pre-Lie algebra that encodes grafting of decorated trees, following the general theory developed by Guin and Oudom \cite{GuinOudom}.
-Also our Lie structure comes from a natural pre-Lie product on $\mathsf{L}$ (which however is only partially closed); like in \cite{GuinOudom} we use it to canonically identify the enveloping algebra ${\rm U}(\mathsf{L})$ with the symmetric algebra ${\rm S}(\mathsf{L})$, which we implement through the choice of a specific basis\footnote{ This basis is different from the standard basis used in the Poincar\'e-Birkhoff-Witt theorem, which relies on a non-canonical ordering of the index set of $\mathsf{L}$.} for ${\rm U}(\mathsf{L})$.
-This basis is crucial for recovering the intertwining property that relates the coproduct and comodule from regularity structures \cite[(4.14)]{Hairer}.
+The algebraic construction of the present paper is similar in spirit to the recent work by Bruned and Manchon \cite{BrunedManchon}, who construct Hopf algebras starting from a (multi) pre-Lie algebra that encodes grafting of decorated trees, following the general theory developed by Guin and Oudom \cite{GuinOudom}.
+Also our Lie structure comes from a natural pre-Lie product on $\mathsf{L}$, which however is not closed (see Subsection \ref{Sect3.10} for details); more recently, and motivated by the present paper, Bruned and Katsetsiadis \cite{BK22} have interpreted this structure as a post-Lie algebra.
+Like in \cite{GuinOudom} we use it to canonically identify the enveloping algebra ${\rm U}(\mathsf{L})$ with the symmetric algebra ${\rm S}(\mathsf{L})$, which we implement through the choice of a specific basis\footnote{ This basis is different from the standard basis used in the Poincar\'e-Birkhoff-Witt theorem, which relies on a non-canonical ordering of the index set of $\mathsf{L}$.} for ${\rm U}(\mathsf{L})$.
+This basis is crucial for recovering the intertwining property that relates the coproduct and coaction from regularity structures \cite[(4.14)]{Hairer}.